 1 (3) The superior court may hear additional evidence in its sole discretion and may 2 sustain, modify or overrule any order brought before it on appeal.
 3 (k) The department of environmental management may establish appropriate 4 administrative rules for implementing this chapter, conducting hearings, and rendering decisions 5 pursuant to this section.
-6 (l) Upon the failure of any producer to comply with any requirements of this chapter and 7 any rule or regulation adopted pursuant to this chapter, the Rhode Island attorney general's office 8 may petition any court having jurisdiction for injunctive relief, payment of civil penalties and any 9 other appropriate remedy, including restraining such person from continuing any prohibited 10 activity and compelling compliance with lawful requirements.
+6 (1) Upon the failure of any producer to comply with any requirement of this chapter and 7 any rule or regulation adopted pursuant to this chapter, the Rhode Island attorney general's office 8 may petition any court having jurisdiction for injunctive relief, payment of civil penalties and any 9 other appropriate remedy, including restraining such person from continuing any prohibited 10 activity and compelling compliance with lawful requirements.
 However, this subsection does not 11 permit the department, the state of Rhode Island, or any court of competent jurisdiction to restrain 12 the sale of any cytotoxic drug in Rhode Island.
 13 (m) Any person who knowingly and willfully violates the requirements of this chapter or 14 any rule or regulation adopted pursuant to this chapter is guilty of a misdemeanor and may be 15 prosecuted by the Rhode Island attorney general's office.
-A conviction for a misdemeanor 16 violation under this chapter is punishable by a fine of not less than fifty dollars (\$50) and not 17 more than five hundred (\$500) for each day per violation, or by imprisonment for a period not to 18 exceed six (6) months, or by both such fine and imprisonment.
+A conviction for a misdemeanor 16 violation under this chapter is punishable by a fine of not less than fifty dollars (\$50.00) and not 17 more than five hundred (\$500) for each day per violation, or by imprisonment for a period not to 18 exceed six (6) months, or by both such fine and imprisonment.
 19 23-19.16-10.
 Additional provisions (a) Conflict with state or federal law.
 This 20 chapter shall be construed so as not to conflict with applicable federal or state laws, rules or 21 regulations.
 22 (b) Severability.
 If any of the provisions of this chapter or the application thereof to any 23 person or circumstance is held invalid, the remainder of those provisions, including the 24 application of such part or provisions to persons or circumstances other than those to which it is 25 held invalid shall not be affected thereby and shall continue in full force and effect.
 To this end, 26 the provisions of this chapter are severable.
 27 SECTION 7.
-Section 6 of this act shall take effect upon on July 1, 2016.
-The remaining 28 sections of this act shall take effect upon passage.
-I C000793/SUB A
+The educational and public awareness provisions of this act shall take effect 28 upon passage.
+The requirements related to the implementation of product stewardship programs 29 and the enforcement provisions related thereto, along with any other provisions not already in 30 effect, shall take effect on July 1, 2017. ====== LC004379